-In compliance with relevant health and safety industryspecific regulations, K.A.
+In compliance with relevant industry specific health and safety regulations, K.A.
 Group conducts regular quality control inspections on its products and services.
 K.A.
-Group closely monitors the fire performance of various products to ensure its adherence to local building regulations.
+Group closely monitors the fire performance of various products to ensure their adherence to local building regulations.

 For example, the Insulated Fire rated Fabric Shutters or Fire Curtain is tested to Singapore Standard Specification for Fire Shutters SS 489:2001 for its compliance with the local building regulation for up to 4 hours for fire integrity and 2 hours for insulation.
-Every default case is filed in the incident reporting system for evaluation and risk assessment.
+For cases that are brought up to K.A.
+Group, they will be filed in the incident reporting system for evaluation and risk assessment.